SASCards/SASCards.github.io/README.md

 A digital register of my business cards collection using GitHub Pages and the [CollectionBuilder framework](https://collectionbuilder.github.io).

 You can check it at https://sascards.github.io.
-Due to GitHub soft storage limit, I'm not commiting card images, so only my local computer shows them.
-I'm still considering the best way of doing that.
-In the meantime, enjoy the metadata 🤓
+Due to GitHub soft storage limit, I'm not commiting card images.
+I host them at Google Drive.
+If you detect the images are not loading, please let me know: `sergioaliaseg[at]gmail[dot]com`.